landonmarder/landonmarder.github.io/_posts/2016-08-13-customizing-ecto-changesets.md

 constraints: [], errors: [], filters: %{} ...}
 {% endhighlight %}

 Note how the `constraints` and `errors` are empty!
-This means that the data we are passing into the changeset is valid.
-We will have to add code to our changeset so that if the data is not valid, the changeset populate the `constraints` or `errors`.
+This means the changeset is saying the changes are.
+We will have to add code to our changeset so that if the changes are not valid, the changeset will populate the `constraints` or `errors`.

 **Adding A Built-In Constraint**